quil-lang/quil/spec/Quil.md

 ```
 SetPhase :: SET-PHASE Qubit+ Frame Float
 ShiftPhase :: SHIFT-PHASE Qubit+ Frame Expression
+SwapPhases :: SWAP-PHASES Qubit+ Frame Qubit+ Frame
 ```

 Each frame has a phase which is tracked throughout the program.
 Initially the phase starts out as 0.
-It may be set or shifted up and down.
+It may be set or shifted up and down, as well as swapped with other frames.

 The phase must be a rational real number.
 There is also support for shifted the phase based on some expression, as long as that expression returns a real number.

+Set instructions are local to the surrounding scope, however shifting and swapping have global effect to the frame across the entire program.

 Example:
 ```